OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules.md

 management.
 For example, "SoSe23" could be used as the designation and "Summer semester 2023" as the name.

-## Medien Center
+## Media Center

-Hier kann definiert ob bzw. welche Taxonomie mit dem Medien Center verbunden werden sollen.
+Here you can define whether or which taxonomy should be connected to the Media Center.

-## Datenschutz
+## Data privacy

-## Buchungen
+## Bookings

-Anzeige aller Buchungen für eine Buchungsnummer in einem angegebenen Zeitraum
+Display of all bookings for a booking number in a specified period

 ## Groups